kissthink/Coedit/README.md

 Project information
 -------------------
-- state: alpha 2.
+- state: alpha 3.
-- programmed in Object pascal with [Lazarus](http://www.lazarus.freepascal.org).
+- programmed in Pascal with [Lazarus](http://www.lazarus.freepascal.org).
 - based on *dmd* (*gdc* or *lmd* characteristics are not handled).
 - no other third party dependencies (so far...but using *dscanner* and/or *dcd* is envisaged.)

 Setup & test
 ------------
-Coedit must be build from the sources:
+Coedit must be build from the sources.
-- clone this repository (even if not mandatory, preferably from the latest tag, as tagged versions are more tested then the others.)
-- both [dmd](http://dlang.org/download.html) and [Lazarus](http://www.lazarus.freepascal.org) must be setup.
-- open "coedit.lpr" in *Lazarus*, set the build mode to *Release*
-- press the Run button (or build)
-- run coedit and project, open *"lazproj\test\coeditproj\test.coedit"* from the project menu to give a brief try.
+The complete procedure is described in the first section of the [wiki](https://github.com/BBasile/Coedit/wiki)

 Preview
 -------